lunamidori5/Midori-AI/content/howtos/by_hand/easy-setup-docker.md

 ```

-Now that we have the `.env` set lets set up our `docker-compose` file.
+Now that we have the `.env` set lets set up our `docker-compose.yaml` file.
 It will use a container from [quay.io](https://quay.io/repository/go-skynet/local-ai?tab=tags).

 {{< tabs >}}